Applications for Fall 2016 are due Monday, February 22, 2016.

-The Psychotherapy Institute offers a two-year, post-graduate, clinical training program that provides an intensive learning experience in open-ended, psychodynamically oriented psychotherapy.
+The Psychotherapy Institute offers a two-year post-graduate clinical training program that provides an intensive learning experience in open-ended, psychodynamically oriented psychotherapy.
+For additional information contact Mark Bronnenberg.

 The Post-Graduate Training Program provides an intensive learning experience in psychodynamically oriented psychotherapy.
 It is open to members of the professional community who have attained a master's or doctoral degree in psychology, social work, counseling, or a related mental health field and want to deepen their skills and knowledge.
 Trainees staff the Institute’s moderate-fee clinic and provide psychotherapy to clients under the careful supervision of experienced, licensed clinicians.
 They receive both individual and group supervision weekly and participate in a didactic program of lectures, seminars, and case conferences covering major theoretical and clinical aspects of psychotherapy.